Gaza war protests at Ohio State University: August 14, 2025: University chalking ban

-Pro-Palestinian chalking, as well as chalking critical of the OSU administration, has frequently occurred on OSU campus during the Fall 2024 and Spring 2025 semesters.
+Pro-Palestinian chalking, as well as chalking critical of the OSU administration, frequently occurred on OSU campus during the Fall 2024 and Spring 2025 semesters.
 According to president of OSU Chabad Gabby Sloane, "when it's a lot warmer, there's a lot of chalking that goes around on campus, and a lot of messages are directed at certain school administration, or the messages invoke violence against Jewish students".
 One chalk message Sloane showed The Lantern read "I love Hamas", but no other messages directly invoking violence against Jewish students have been reported or confirmed.
 Other chalk messages read "Free Palestine", "End Zionism", and "Israel Commits Genocide".
 OSU Faculty Staff for Justice in Palestine member Dr. Pranav Jani corroborated the claim that there is often pro-Palestinian chalk on campus sidewalks, but did not see violent or antisemitic chalk, seeing it as "speaking out against genocide... and human rights abuses".
 Chalking is also "often used by student activists during protests", including pro-Palestinian protests at OSU.

 Prior to March 2025, Sloane attempted to create a policy that removes chalk messages on the sidewalk if they are perceived as invoking violence against Jewish students.
 However, because the messages usually do not target a specific person, OSU administrators told her they can't take action.

 On August 14, 2025, one week before the start of the Fall 2025 semester at OSU, and compliant with SB1, OSU invoked Section 3320.08 of the newly passed "CAMPUS" Act to post an announcement to their website called "Chalking Not Permitted on Campus", banning all chalking on campus under Ohio law, including pro-Palestinian chalking.
 The announcement stated that OSU "reserves the right to charge for the cost of any repairs required due to removal" of chalk, that "students found responsible would be subject to potential conduct referral", and provided an email address for reporting "chalking or other non-compliant signage".

 The announcement cited a "comprehensive system of building, pedestrian and vehicular wayfinding signage" as their reason for banning chalk messages on campus.
 University spokesperson Benjamin Johnson stated "in light of continued complaints regarding chalking on campus and the significant amount of administrative time spent evaluating chalking, we have revised the university signage standards".

 The chalking ban is "part of a trend of colleges and universities putting restrictions on expressive activities over the last year in the wake of pro-Palestinian encampments popping up on campuses nationwide" including Harvard University, University of Louisville, and University of Maryland, which all implemented anti-chalking policies the previous year.

 Following the announcement, chalking critical of the ban has continued at OSU.

+In 2026, the Ohio American Civil Liberties Union sent a letter to OSU demanding rescission of the chalk ban.